ianmaclarty/amulet/doc/export.md

 these licenses do not apply to your work itself.

-**IMPORTANT**: Avoid unzipping and re-zipping the generated packages as you may inadvertently strip the executable bit from some files, which will cause them not to work on some platforms.
+**IMPORTANT**: Avoid unzipping and re-zipping the generated packages as you may inadvertently strip the executable marker from some files, which will cause them not to work on some platforms.